inveniosoftware/docs-invenio-rdm/docs/maintenance/internals/uow.md

 with UnitOfWork() as uow:
     # Be careful to always inject "uow" to the service.
 If not, the
-    # service will create its own unit of work and commit.
+    # service will create its own Unit of Work and commit.
     service.communities.add(..., uow=uow)
     service.publish(... , uow=uow)
     uow.commit()